 8. Principle: Promote a corporate culture that is based on ethical values and behaviours

 The Board believes that the promotion of a corporate culture based on sound ethical values and behaviours is essential to creating a workplace environment that allows people to flourish and this will contribute to enhancing shareholder value.
 An open culture is encouraged within the Group, with employee feedback sought and regular progress and performance updates provided to all employees.

 The Board monitors and promotes a healthy culture which permeates every aspect of the business including how it seeks to recruit, nominate, train and engage with its employees.

-The company maintains, and reviews annually, an employee handbook that includes clear guidance as to what is expected of every employee.
+The Company maintains, and reviews annually, an employee handbook that includes clear guidance as to what is expected of every employee.

-9. Principle: Maintain governance structures and processes that are fit for purpose and support good decision-making by the board
+9. Principle: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

 The Board and its Committees receive appropriate and timely information, with a formal agenda and associated papers always circulated a few days in advance of the meeting.
 The Company Secretary is responsible for ensuring that Board procedures are followed, and applicable rules and regulations are complied with.

-The Board is responsible for the long term success of the Company and has a schedule of matters reserved for it, including:
+The Board is responsible for the long-term success of the Company and has a schedule of matters reserved for it, including:

-- Allocation of resources
+- allocation of resources;

-- Structure and sources of capital and funding,
+- structure and sources of capital and funding;

-- Internal controls and compliance including monitoring of risk,
+- internal controls and compliance including monitoring of risk;

-- Corporate transactions and expenditure proposals beyond any delegated authority to the Executive Directors,
+- corporate transactions and expenditure proposals beyond any delegated authority to the Executive Directors;

-- Board membership,
+- Board membership;

-- Litigation, and
+- advisers, litigation; and

 - Directors’ indemnification and insurance.

-The Board receives reports from the Executive Directors, committee chairs and function heads ensuring matters are considered fully and enabling Directors to discharge their duties properly.
-In addition senior managers are invited to attend meetings to update on business performance as appropriate.
+The Board receives reports from the Executive Directors, Committee Chairs and function heads ensuring matters are considered fully and enabling Directors to discharge their duties properly.
+In addition, senior managers are invited to attend meetings to update on business performance as appropriate.